zavolokas/durable-presentation/PITCHME/assets/md/_PITCHME.md

 Note:
 That was pritty easy!

-You just call your function like you usually call any other method pass parameters, save results in some local variables and then process it further.

-Who would agree that it fills like a usual coding experiance?

-When this is familiar we just extrapolate our previous experiance to this new circumstances.
-That is the way how the illusion of understanding arises.

-By the way.
-This was an example almost identical to one that Microsoft provides.
+This was an example almost identical to one that Microsoft provides - so it should work

-After that you say - aha!
-I got it!
-And you try to apply this new powerful tool in your project.

-What can go wrong?
+but usually your case is a bit different and when you go a bit different direction you experiance some issues.

 ---
-<span class="menu-title" style="display: none">Coding.
-Violating the constraints</span>
+<span class="menu-title" style="display: none">Demo coding II</span>

-Demo coding II
+## Demo coding 2

 Note:
-What we will do - is actually build the pyramid.
-1. Take a bitmap from a blob storage.
-2. Determine how many times we need to scale it down
-3. Scale it down and Blur
+So let's go further and

+// TODO: describe what you are going to do

 ---
 <!-- .slide: data-transition="none" -->